AnteDev00/E-Student/README.md

 # E-Student - Readme

 ## Note:
-The project was developed in RAD Studio - C++ Builder.
+The project was developed a while ago in RAD Studio - C++ Builder.
 Git and GitHub were not used.
-This is solely for code review purposes.

 **All the Source files and Binary files are in separate branches!**

 ## Project Description